Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 • You’re expanding services and complexity is rising faster than profit.

 If none of those are true and your numbers are already tight, you may not need CFO help yet.
+Some agencies benefit from engaging an interim CFO or leveraging a fractional CFO who serves multiple clients, providing flexible and scalable financial leadership.
 If you’re feeling even a little “we’re growing but it’s messy,” you’re usually closer than you think.

 Case Study: Motiv Marketing—turning tax leakage into growth capital